 Also, I think I’ve bested Su Ah with the number of times she listened to Eye Candy in one night.
 I think I’ve surpassed 30.
 (In fact, I’m listening to both Wake Up and Jaywalking while I’m writing this.)

-Hyun Soo was so broody, but I found him most attractive when he actually smiled.
+Hyun Soo was so broody at times.
+I personally found him most attractive when he actually smiled.
 He was the cutest thing… next to Kyung Jong of course.
 Hyun Soo is played by Infinite’s L (Kim Myung Soo.)

 Shut Up and Let’s Go is a phrase all the guys say together in the final episode.
 It seems to be a very fitting international title.
 I do have to admit that the title made me, initially, postpone this drama.
 But it’s growing on me as I can see the significance of it after completing the series.